Blue screen of death: Attribution

-On September 4, 2014, several online journals such as Business Insider, DailyTech, Engadget, Gizmodo, Lifehacker, Neowin, Softpedia, TechSpot, Boy Genius Report (BGR), The Register, and The Verge, as well as print and non-English sources like PC Authority and Austrian tech site FutureZone all attributed the creation of the blue screen of death to Steve Ballmer, the former CEO of Microsoft.
+On September 4, 2014, several online journals including Business Insider, DailyTech, Engadget, Gizmodo, Lifehacker, Neowin, Softpedia, TechSpot, Boy Genius Report (BGR), The Register, and The Verge, as well as print and non-English sources like PC Authority and Austrian tech site FutureZone all attributed the creation of the blue screen of death to Steve Ballmer, the former CEO of Microsoft.
 The articles specifically cited a blog post by Microsoft employee Raymond Chen entitled "Who wrote the text for the Ctrl+Alt+Del dialog in Windows 3.1?", which focused on the creation of the first rudimentary task manager in Windows 3.x.
-The aforementioned task manager shared some visual similarities with a BSOD, with Ballmer writing the messages that appeared on the screen.
+The aforementioned task manager shared some visual similarities with a BSoD, with Ballmer writing the messages that appeared on the screen.

-Chen took notice of the widespread misinformation and addressed the issue himself in a blog post on September 9, 2014.
-According to Chen, he was scathing on his evaluation of major tech news sites that had picked up on the incorrect story and performed poor or non-existent research that demonstrated complete ignorance of his original account.
-He indicated that, in addition to the faulty base story, over half a dozen significant sites had included other embellished or invented details in their stories, including incorrectly naming Chen as a Microsoft executive, treating Chen as an "official company spokesperson", and using unrelated images from Windows NT or Windows 95 as illustrations.
-In addition, he also pointed out a very special mention for the worst single distortion out of any misinformations, which belonged to BGR (Boy Genius Report), who "fabricated a scenario and posited it as real" in a rhetorical question to readers.
-He also found that several sources had conflated the creation of the BSoD with the fact that they occur, thus inverting cause and effect by implying that the invention of BSoDs caused fatal errors to occur instead of their actual, helpful function of giving the user information about a fatal error after the system has already become unrecoverable (such incorrect sources transitively blamed Ballmer for the existence of all fatal crashes in Windows).
-A day after his initial complaint, Chen would follow this up with another blog post on September 10, 2014, claiming responsibility for revising the BSoD in Windows 95.
-His post said in detail that he was the one who "sort of" created the BSoD in its first modern incarnation in Windows 95.
+Chen himself addressed this misinformation in a blog post on September 9, 2014, where he was scathing about the evaluation of major tech news sites that had picked up on the incorrect story and performed poor or non-existent research that demonstrated complete ignorance of his original account.
+In addition to the faulty base story, he noted that over half a dozen sites had included other embellished or invented details in their stories, including incorrectly naming Chen as a Microsoft executive, treating Chen as an "official company spokesperson", and using unrelated images from Windows 95 or Windows NT as illustrations.
+He also pointed out one specific site that has the worst single distortion out of any misinformations (that being BGR (Boy Genius Report)), who "fabricated a scenario and posited it as real" in a rhetorical question to readers, and found that several sources had conflated the creation of the BSoD with the fact that they occur, thus inverting cause and effect by implying that the invention of BSoDs caused fatal errors to occur instead of their actual, helpful function of giving the user information about a fatal error after the system has already become unrecoverable (such incorrect sources transitively blamed Ballmer for the existence of all fatal crashes in Windows).
+He would then later follow this up with another blog post a day later on September 10, claiming responsibility for revising the BSoD in Windows 95.
+He mentions the fact that he was the one who "sort of" created the BSoD in its first modern incarnation in Windows 95.